embeddedartistry/athena-bootloader/README.md

 TFTP Flashing
 -------------
 You can watch the how-to video for remote flashing using TFTP [here](http://youtu.be/KCHqhV6xPMg).
 We will add more info Soon™.

 Codebender
 -------------
-One of the best ways to use this bootloader is in comparison with [codebender.cc](http://codebender.cc).
+One of the best ways to use this bootloader is along with [codebender.cc](http://codebender.cc).
 Using it is easy.
-Just register, enter yor Arduino's IP (external IP for those in corporate or home networks behind NAT) and flash.
+Just register, enter your Arduino's IP (external IP for those in corporate or home networks behind NAT) and flash.

 Configuring your Router for Remote Flashing
 -------------------------------------------
 If you are having troubles flashing your Arduino at home from the road, you probably need to enable [port forwarding](http://en.wikipedia.org/wiki/Port_forwarding).
 You need to forward ports 69 and 46969 to your Arduino in your router's configuration.

 Port Forward has [excellent guides](http://portforward.com/english/routers/port_forwarding/) on how to enable port forwarding for a vast number of routers.